Head shot: Modeling industry

 Modeling head shots or comp cards, sometimes also called tear sheets, are a compilation of images for casting in one sheet with a résumé of work, name and relevant statistics.
 They are often done in color; however, in some jurisdictions, such as the UK, they may be in black-and-white.
 Models often use them for castings and modeling work applications.
-A close-up head shot is often required to show a model's skin complexion for beauty work.

 Modeling head shots are usually used for: